szoftveres/RF_Microwave/DeembedFixture/README.md

 ![exreal](exreal.jpg)
 ![eximag](eximag.jpg)

-After de-embedding the 1/4 wave transmission line, we get an impedance of *26.675 - 17.813j* ohms, which is an impedance of a series RC network of 26.7 ohms resistance and 23.7pf capacitance at 376MHz.
+After de-embedding the 1/4 wave transmission line (since this time we don't have the second SMA connector, and the components are directly soldered to the other end of the miscrostrip line, I deducted ~10% from the overall transmission line electrical length), we get an impedance of *26.675 - 17.813j* ohms, which is an impedance of a series RC network of 26.7 ohms resistance and 23.7pf capacitance at 376MHz.